BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

-Battles are won and lost in the maelstrom of close combat,where warriors fight face-to-face with the enemy in a clash of steel and battle of wits.
+﻿Battles are won and lost in the maelstrom of close combat,where warriors fight face-to-face with the enemy in a clash of steel and battle of wits.
 Skill with a blade, a stout heart and no small amount of luck are required to achieve victory when the fighting gets up close and personal.
 Victory will go to the general who can best control the forces they command, not always to the one who has the most warriors.

-In the Fight phase, both Good and Evil combatants battle for their lives in a series of Fights — a Fight is the Duel between two or more enemy models that are Engaged in combat.
+In the Fight phase, both Good and Evil combatants battle for their lives in a series of Fights â€” a Fight is the Duel between two or more enemy models that are Engaged in combat.

-Remember, enemy models are only able to be placed in base contact with one another if one of the models has charged, and all enemy models in base contact (and thus Engaged in combat) must fight — there is no standing idly by.
-You must resolve every fight — you cannot choose not to resolve some of them!
+Remember, enemy models are only able to be placed in base contact with one another if one of the models has charged, and all enemy models in base contact (and thus Engaged in combat) must fight â€” there is no standing idly by.
+You must resolve every fight â€” you cannot choose not to resolve some of them!

 ## WHEN TO FIGHT

 Fights are resolved one at a time.
 The player with Priority picks a Fight that is yet to be resolved, and players use dice to determine who wins and whether any casualties are caused.
 Once the Fight is completely resolved, the player with Priority chooses another to resolve, repeating the process and continuing until all the Fights have been dealt with.

 Note that the order that Fights are resolved in is often of little consequence, so it is usually best to work out the Fights in an arbitrary manner (left to right, or by saving whichever looks the most exciting until last, etc.).
-Sometimes, however, the order in which you conduct the Fights will make a big difference to the outcome of the battle — models might be trapped, banners might be in jeopardy, and so on.
+Sometimes, however, the order in which you conduct the Fights will make a big difference to the outcome of the battle â€” models might be trapped, banners might be in jeopardy, and so on.
 Because of situations such as these, it is well worth the player with Priority taking a look at how they can best play the Fights out in their favour!

 ## RESOLVING A FIGHT